EmptyRave/EyeBombing/# Proximity and  Continuation.md

 I am sure that everyone knows this is outside the O2 Arena.
 The water ripples are within close proximity and is also a good example of continuation.
 The ripples is continuing to go on for a long period of time until the water has been turned off, otherwise the ripples will keep on repeating itself.

-**The next images have been taken of objects within my home to represent what Continuation and Proximity can be.**
+** In This next series of images, I have tried to capture (in my opinion) what Continuation and Proximity is, using visual perception within the home**

 ### _Floorboards_